divonlan/genozip/docs/fastq.rst

 ``genocat --grep ACCTTAAT myfile.fq.genozip``

-Displays reads with the string "ACCTTAAT" anywhere in the read (description, seqeuence or quality lines) - possibly a substring of a longer string
+Displays reads with the string "ACCTTAAT" anywhere in the read (description, seqeuence or quality lines) - possibly a substring of a longer string.

 ``genocat --grep-w ACCTTAAT myfile.fq.genozip``